Comparison of Proxies vs VPN

-If you're finding yourself on this website, you might be asking, Proxies vs. VPN?
-I’m an average user who prefers privacy, but also wants a solid connection that can stream content from my favorite media portals, so which solution is right for me?"
+If you're finding yourself on this website, you might be asking, Proxies vs VPN?
+I’m an average user who prefers privacy.
+I also also want a solid connection that can stream content from my favorite media portals.
+Moreover, which solution is right for me?"

-Well, the first thing you should know is that although they have key differences, a VPN is essentially a piece of software which helps you connect to a proxy server, and the only difference is the amount of encryption and protection in between you and the outside servers.
+Above all, the first thing you should know is that although they do have key differences.
+Therefore, a VPN is essentially a piece of software which helps you connect to a proxy server.
+The only difference is the amount of encryption and protection between you and outside servers.

-While a proxy will simply prevent third parties from being able to accurately trace where your traffic is coming from, paid VPN services go the extra mile, encrypting any traffic that goes between you or their servers behind a wall of 256-bit AES anonymity.
+While a proxy will simply prevent third parties from being able to accurately trace where your traffic is coming from.
+Moreover, paid VPN services go the extra mile.
+To clarify, they encrypt any traffic that goes between you or their servers behind a wall of 256-bit AES anonymity.

 So, which one could be the Belle of your ball?
 Read on to find out.

 To know the basics of what both services accomplish, think about what you saw when you first signed on WhatIsMyIP.com.
-If you’re surfing the web without any form of protection, your IP address was probably located somewhere in your town, or even right on your street.
-This is the kind of valuable data that advertisers, marketers, hackers, and legal agencies can use to track what you do on the net back to your real identity, and it’s what proxy servers/VPNs were designed to keep safe.
+If you surf the web without any form of protection.
+Your IP address was probably located somewhere in your town.
+To further clarify, even possibly right on your street.
+This is the kind of valuable data that advertisers, marketers, hackers, and legal agencies can use.
+They can track what you do on the net back to your real identity.
+This is what proxy servers/VPNs were designed to keep safe.

-Proxy servers are a way to stop those would-be surveillers from catching a whiff of your scent, and instead throw them off to another server that can be located anywhere else in the world.
-These can be anything from one to hundreds of hops away from the original connection, and each link in the chain makes it exponentially more difficult to evaluate where a particular query or traffic request came from in the first place.
+Proxy servers are a way to stop the would-be surveillance from catching a whiff of your scent.
+Instead, it can throw them off to another server that can be located anywhere else in the world.
+These can be anything from one to hundreds of hops away from the original connection.
+Each link in the chain makes it exponentially more difficult to evaluate.
+Specifically, where a particular query or traffic request came from in the first place.

 Proxies use two different types of encryption to shield your identity: HTTPS and SOCKS.
-Both have their benefits, with HTTPS being a bit faster and cheaper to run, while SOCKS offers a little extra umph in the defense department.
-We’ll go into deeper detail about what you can expect as the core differentiators in these two options in following blogs, but for now all you need to know is that both are effective alternatives to running a bare connection with bandwidth that’s constantly vulnerable to being exploited by unknown assaliants.
+Both have their benefits, with HTTPS being a bit faster and cheaper to run.
+While SOCKS offers a little extra umph in the defense department.
+We’ll go into deeper detail about what you can expect.
+As the core differentiation in these two options in following blogs.
+However, for now all you need to know is that both are effective alternatives.
+Compared to running a bare connection with bandwidth that’s constantly vulnerable to being exploited by unknown assailants.

-If we were break it down to simple terms, if a proxy is a safe, reliable way to ghost your traffic on the net, VPN’s would be the extra invisibility cloak on top of everything that repels almost all popular methods of detection.
+To break down in simple terms, if a proxy was safe, reliable way to ghost your traffic on the Internet.
+Then, VPNs would be the extra invisibility cloak on top of everything that repels almost all popular methods of detection.